 Darvocet ® is a combination of two drugs, propoxyphene and acetaminophen and is used for the relief of mild to moderate pain.
 The combination of these two drugs proves to be more effective than either one alone.
-Physical and psychological dependence may occur while taking Darvocet.
+However, taking Darvocet is not without risk as physical and psychological dependence may occur.

 Studies have shown an increasing number of Americans are using prescription opiates for non-medical reasons.
 Pills can be obtained through “doctor shopping,” pharmacy diversion and trading or buying them on the street.
 The market for illicit drugs often goes hand-in-hand with crime.
 The number of teen users who have access to their parents’ medicine cabinets is also on the rise.

 Whether taking the drug recreationally or in correctly prescribed amounts, mild to severe side effects can occur.
+Any side effects are made worse if you consume alcohol while taking opiate medications.
 Constipation is common for many opiate users.
-Other common side effects of Darvocet, which worsen when combined with alcohol, are:
+Other common side effects of Darvocet are:

 - Vision problems

-- Severe allergic reaction, which could include swelling of face, lips and tongue
+- Severe allergic reaction, including swelling of face, lips or tongue

 - Breathing difficulty